Darcy Proper: Career

 In 2005, Proper joined Galaxy Studios in Belgium as a Senior Mastering Engineer.
 There she met her future husband, Dutch recording and mixing engineer, Ronald Prent.
-Five years later, Proper and Prent moved to the Netherlands and worked to rebuild Wisseloord Studios where Proper became Director of Mastering.
+Five years later, Proper and Prent moved to the Netherlands and worked to rebuild the renowned Wisseloord Studios, where Proper became Director of Mastering.

 In 2015, Proper and Prent founded Proper Prent Sound, and Proper became Mastering Engineer of Darcy Proper Mastering.
 Her most recent projects involve mastering in immersive audio formats.

-In 2019, she moved to U.S. and joined Valhalla Studios NY along with husband Ronald Prent.
-Valhalla Studios installed the first analog immersive console in the world, which Prent mixes on and Proper masters from.
+In 2019, she and Prent moved to the U.S. and are based in Auburn, NY.

 Grammy Awards

 Proper has won four Grammy Awards from eleven nominations.